-Linear discriminant due to its simplicity, is the topic most worked on in pattern recognition (Duda, Hart, and Stork 2001; McLachlan 1992).
-We discussed the case of Gaussian distributions with a common covariance matrix in chapter 4 and Fisher's linear discriminant in chapter 6, and in this chapter, we surveyed other approaches up to the most recent approach of support vector machines.
+The linear discriminant, due to its simplicity, is the classifier most used in pattern recognition (Duda, Hart, and Stork 2001; McLachlan 1992).
+We discussed the case of Gaussian distributions with a common covariance matrix in chapter 4 and Fisher's linear discriminant in chapter 6, and in this chapter we discuss the logistic discriminant.
 In chapter 11, we discuss the perceptron that is the neural network implementation of the linear discriminant.
+In chapter 13, we will discuss support vector machines, another type of linear discriminant.

-Logistic discrimination is discussed in more detail in Anderson 1982 and in McLachlan 1992.
+Logistic discrimination is covered in more detail in Anderson 1982 and in McLachlan 1992.
 Logistic (sigmoid) is the inverse of logit, which is the canonical link in case of Bernoulli samples.
 Softmax is its generalization to multinomial samples.
 More information on such generalized linear models is given in McCullogh and Nelder 1989.